Cameron pitches new EU deal at summit overshadowed by Greece

 But under pressure from Conservative Eurosceptics and from the rise of the anti-EU UKIP party during his first term as prime minister, Cameron promised in 2013 to hold a referendum if he were re-elected.

-“There are some British concerns that we should consider but only in a way which will be safe for all Europe,” European Council President Donald Tusk said.
-“The fundamental values of the European Union are not for sale and so are non-negotiable.”
+“The fundamental values of the European Union are not for sale and so are non-negotiable,” European Council President Tusk said after the summit.

 CAMERON‘S GAMBLE